Instagram algorithm 2026: the 4 ranking signals that matter

 Reels are watched with sound off by default for most users.
 The first 3 seconds need to communicate value without audio.
 Text overlays, on-screen captions, and a clear visual hook are non-negotiable.
 Phrases like "here's why your engagement dropped" or "3 mistakes killing your reach" perform better than slow-build openings.

-For interactive video content, this matters even more.
+For AI-generated interactive video, this matters even more.
 If your reel previews a longer interactive experience, the first 3 seconds need to spike curiosity hard.
 Hard enough that the viewer DMs the reel to a friend who needs it.
 The DM share is your bridge from short-form discovery to long-form engagement.

 Avoid TikTok watermarks